regzo2/VRCFaceTracking-Documentation/docs/source/avatar/expressions.rst

 Why use Unified Expressions?
 --------------------------------

-**Unified Expressions** is a fully envolved face expression standard that avatars can use directly for creating face tracking shapes.
+**Unified Expressions** is a fully envolved face expression standard that avatars can use to create face tracking shapes.
 It is able to use shapes designed for other tracking standards and provide tracking transformations to work with different shape standards such as ``ARKit`` and ``SRanipal``.

 **VRCFaceTracking** uses **Unified Expressions** as the bridge between tracking interfaces and avatars to allow for a huge amount of tracking customization, specialization, and backwards compatibility for many existing avatars.

-Building an avatar for **Unified Expressions** also means that you will only have to build a single set of shapes for an avatar that will work nearly identically across different face tracking devices and interfaces.
-**Unified Expressions** shapes are untied to any device or interface implementation.
+Building an avatar for **Unified Expressions** also means that you will only have to build a single set of shapes for an avatar that will work nearly identically across different face tracking devices and interfaces. **Unified Expressions** shapes are untied to any device or interface implementation.

 .. _Unified Expressions Best Practices: